dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 :::image type="content" loc-scope="vs-code" source="media/vscode-run-cert-created.png" lightbox="media/vscode-run-cert-created.png" alt-text="A screenshot of the Visual Studio Code success message for creating a self-signed certificate.":::

-If you're still seeing having an issue, close all browser windows and then try again.
+If you're still having an issue, close all browser windows and try again.
 For more information, see [Troubleshoot untrusted localhost certificate in .NET Aspire](../troubleshooting/untrusted-localhost-certificate.md).

 > [!TIP]
 > If you're on MacOS and using Safari, when your browser opens if the page is blank, you might need to manually refresh the page.